lenn0n/devGuide/devops/common-linux-command-in-cicd.md

-## These commands are commonly used in CI/CD.
+The following commands are commonly used in CI/CD.

-## RESTART SSH SERVICE
+### RESTART SSH SERVICE
 >     sudo systemctl restart sshd

 ### REBOOT VM